soaErikNord/soadocs/SimpleDev/SimpleDev.md

     }
 });%>
 ```
-soa.cm.image
+soa.cm.image<br/>
-•   `image` is a part of an entire navigation bar and needs to be placed inside
+* `image` is a part of an entire navigation bar and needs to be placed inside
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.image({
     "url": "/path/to/image.png"
 }) %>
 ```
-soa.cm.imageAvatarWithName
+soa.cm.imageAvatarWithName<br/>
-•   `imageAvatarWithName` is an avatar image with a name underneath
+* `imageAvatarWithName` is an avatar image with a name underneath
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.imageAvatarWithName({
 "url": "/images/profile.png"